Mitanshk01/DistributedSystems_A1_Scripts/README.md

 ## Notes

+- For problem 3.3, 2 executables have been provided called `lb_interactive_tester` and `interactive_tester`.
+If you are not doing load_balancing in the assignment, then you can test by replacing `lb_interactive_tester` with the executable `interactive_tester`.
 - Ensure that `mpic++` and `mpiexec` are installed and available in your environment.
 - The scripts assume that the code to be tested is located in a specific directory relative to the `*_test.sh` script.
 Make sure to adjust the paths accordingly if the structure changes.
 - The test scripts handle whitespace normalization and newline removals to ensure consistent comparison of outputs.